Shaktikc/SalarySense-Data-Science/README.md

 ---
 ## 🚀 Project Overview

-Upon completing Andrew Ng’s **Machine Learning** course on Coursera and enhancing my skills through hands-on practice on **Kaggle**,by actively engaging in various ML courses and exercises.
+Upon completing **Andrew Ng** **Machine Learning** course on Coursera and enhancing my skills through hands-on practice on **Kaggle**,by actively engaging in various ML courses and exercises.
 I initiated this project to deepen my understanding and practical application of machine learning concepts.
 It proved to be an enriching and intellectually rewarding experience, and it was a genuine pleasure to work on.

 * Scraped 1000+ job listings from Glassdoor.
 * Extracted and engineered features from job descriptions to evaluate demand for skills (Python, Excel, AWS, Spark).